blue-button/implementation-guide/receive-using-direct.md

 For a given address, there is the likelihood that your application will receive multiple documents over a period of time.
 This will be especially so, if the consumer sets up an "automated" transmission when ever their health data changes.

 This is beneficial for your application, because it will be getting an up-to-date stream of data.
 However, your application may need to handle the merging of these transmissions.
 The means of this merge is up to you as the receiver and not part of Blue Button guidelines.

+## 4. Best Practices for Accepting Direct Messages
+With Blue Button, we are encouraging a secure and open network of health information exchange on behalf of the patient.
+As a result, if your application becomes widely used, you may want to start using white and black lists to help prioritize and control messages that your application is receiving.
+You can also do this based on the trust anchors of the certificates used to sign messages that you are receiving.

 <!--